 UCBC Student Success Fund

-Does you course offer extra-curricular activities?
+Does your course offer extra-curricular activities?
 Are there events that you want to attend?
 Do you often struggle to find the money to participate?

-University Centre at Blackburn College (UCBC) is currently offering a new scheme the 'Student Success Fund’.
+University Centre at Blackburn College (UCBC) is currently offering the 'Student Success Fund’.
 This fund has been set up to help support students succeed whilst studying at UCBC.

-The Student Success Fund is a fund that students can apply to (via one or multiple applications) in order to receive a grant.
+The Student Success Fund is a fund that students can apply to (via one or multiple applications) in order to receive a grant of up to £1000.

 Students that have applied for funding in the past have been granted the funding for activities such as:

 - Fashion students applied for funding to support them with Fashion Internships in America

 - Construction students applied for funding to support them while they participated in a work placement with one of the leading Construction businesses in the industry.